KVDA: News operation

 Under ZGS management, on May 21, 2012, KVDA relaunched in-house news operations with the debut of half-hour evening newscasts at 5 and 10 p.m. on Mondays through Fridays, that are produced at the station's San Pedro Avenue studios; the locally produced newscasts have been broadcast in high definition from the news department's launch.

 Beginning in 2014, a series of local news expansions at Telemundo have added hours of news to KVDA's output.
 A 4:30 p.m. show debuted at KVDA and 13 other Telemundo stations in 2014.
 A 4 p.m. half-hour was added in 2016, again as part of a national expansion in the group.
 Weekend newscasts debuted in 2017, and a midday newscast was introduced in January 2018 in San Antonio and nine other cities.
 Despite the expansions, KVDA has failed to surpass KWEX in news ratings.

 In September 2022, Telemundo started the regional morning newscast Noticiero Telemundo Texas, originating in Fort Worth and airing on Telemundo's owned-and-operated stations in the state and most of its affiliates.
 Additionally, two Gray Television-owned Telemundo stations, in Odessa and Laredo, began simulcasting the 4 p.m. half-hour of KVDA's news as a lead-in to their own local news coverage.
+On November 1, 2024, Noticias Telemundo Texas was discontinued.